Tweeks-va/fix-EOLd-Centos7-repos/README.md

 # source <(curl -Ls go.vacr.io/fix-centos7-yum)
 ```

-Don't come crying to me if this script damages your system.
-You shouldn't run system level scripts as root without peeking inside and groking exactly what the script is doing.
-Suck it up.
+Don't complain if this script damages your system.
+One should be careful running system level scripts as root before peeking inside and groking exactly what the script is doing.
 You have been warned..